rpdharanidhar/Ansible_v1/lamp-stack/README.md

 *And run the following command*

- - ansible-playbook -i inventory.ini lamp-depl.yaml | tee logfile.log
+ - ansible-playbook -i inventory.ini lamp-depl.yaml --ask-vault-password| tee logfile.log

+ *Vault Password is*   "mg"

 add the block of cmd to see the log for the last run *"  | tee logfile.log  "*